Streetcars in Montreal: Montreal Park and Island Railway

 The Montreal Park and Island Railway was incorporated by the Legislature of Quebec in 1885 to run railway service in the suburbs of Montreal.
-They built lines to Lachine, St Laurent and Cartierville, and to Sault-au-Récollet.
+The company's first line to Sault-au-Récollet opened on 1893-12-27.
+Subsequent lines ran around the mountain via Outremont, and to Lachine, St Laurent and Cartierville.
 The company had an agreement with the Montreal Street Railway Co to allow MP&IR cars to run through to terminals in Montreal.